Software Engineer, PhotoShelter

 2014 - Present

 As a full stack engineer I'm responsible for designing and implementing a range of projects, from user-facing features to behind the scenes services and optimizations.
-I've given internal presentations on accessible markup and RESTful API design.
+I've given internal presentations on accessible markup and RESTful API design, and drafted RFCs for APIs, webhooks, bulk metadata import, and automated SSL cert generation.
 Most importantly though, I helped found our homebrew beer club.

-Here are some neat things I've worked on!
+Here are some things I've worked on recently!

 - designed, developed, and deployed a microservice for bulk automated generation and renewal of SSL certs which currently handles about 10,000 domains

 - migrated the marketing site, authenticated member areas, and all member tools to be 100% HTTPS

 - modified the subscription/billing platform to support better signup and trial experiences

 - upgraded the custom framework used for member websites from hash-based routing to the History API

 - added API support for generic asset hosting, two factor authentication, FTP administration, and more